Code-Institute-Submissions/WaterfordGreenway/README.md

 ## Qualification
-I do not own copyright for these images, do not reproduce.
+I do not own copyright for these images, and this is an exercise purely for educational purposes, do not reproduce.

 ## Getting Started